astutespruce/secas-blueprint/source_data/blueprint/README.md

-# Southeast Conservation Blueprint - 2022
+# Southeast Conservation Blueprint - 2023

-Data were downloaded 9/16/2022 from: https://www.sciencebase.gov/catalog/file/get/62d57290d34e87fffb2dda52?name=Southeast_Blueprint_2022_Data_Download.zip
+Data were downloaded 9/27/2023 from: USFWS MS Teams internal site.

+A separate XLSX file containing indicator descriptions and other details was provided directly by USFWS staff on 9/20/2023.